OphidiaBigData/esdm-pav-client/README.md

 #### Implement a selection block in the experiment

-The flow control constructs ("if", "elseif", "else" and "endif") are used to declare a selection statement:
+The flow control constructs ("if", "elseif", "else" and "endif") can be used to declare a selection statement:

 ```
-t1 = e1.newTask(name="IF block", type="control", operator='if',
+t1 = e1.newTask(name="If block", type="control", operator='if',
               arguments={'condition': '$1'})
 t2 = e1.newTask(name="Import data", type="ophidia", operator='oph_importnc',
-              arguments={'measure': '$3', 'imp_dim': 'time', 'input': '$2'},
+              arguments={'measure': 'tasmax', 'imp_dim': 'time', 'input': 'tasmax.nc'},
               dependencies={t1:''})
-t3 = e1.newTask(name="ENDIF block", type="control", operator='endif',
+t3 = e1.newTask(name="Endif block", type="control", operator='endif', arguments={},
-              arguments={})
+              dependencies={t2:''})
 ```

-#### Experiment resilience
+#### Experiment error management

-The on_error option set to "abort" causes the failure of the entire workflow.
-The other options are "skip", "continue" and "repeat".
+Different behaviours can be specified for the experiment in case of an error during its execution via the 'on_error' argument.
+If set to "abort", an error in a task will cause the entire workflow to end; in case of "skip" only the failed task is skipped; with "continue" the failed task and all its dependencies are skipped; while with "repeat" the task execution will be repeated.

 ```
 e1 = Experiment(name="Sample experiment", author="sample author",